 Saving tomato seeds is an excellent way to preserve a variety that performed well in your garden.
-Harvesting tomato seeds also ensures that you will have that cultivar the next year, because some types are more popular than others and offered cyclically.
-It is very easy to save most seeds and provides economic benefit since you will not have to purchase seed for the following year.
+Harvesting tomato seeds also ensures that you will have that cultivar the next year, because some types are more popular than others and are offered cyclically.
+It’s easy to save most seeds and provides economic benefit since you won’t need to purchase seed for the following year.
 You can also be certain the seed is organic if you grow and collect tomato seeds yourself.

 Saving Seeds from Tomatoes

 Saving tomato seeds is easy, but there are a few things to keep in mind.
-If you harvest hybrid tomato seeds be aware that they are developed varieties, which will not grow true from seed the next year.
-It is also important to collect from healthy, disease free cultivars, which produce well.
-It is also important when saving seeds from tomatoes to process and store the seed properly.
+If you harvest hybrid tomato seeds, be aware that they are developed varieties, which won’t grow true from seed the following year.
+It’s also important to collect from healthy, disease free cultivars, which produce well.
+It’s also important when saving seeds from tomatoes to process and store the seed properly.
 You can save seed from cherry, plum or large varieties.
 It doesn’t matter if the tomato is determinate or indeterminate, as it will come true from the seed.

 Tips for Harvesting Tomato Seeds

 The process of how to save tomato seeds starts with a ripe, juicy tomato fresh off the vine.
 Collect tomato seeds at the end of the season when the fruit is ripe and ready.
 Some gardeners simply cut open the tomato and squeeze the pulp onto a plate or other container.
 The pulp needs to dry and then you can separate out the seeds.
 Another method is to rinse off the pulp in colander or screen.

 Still another method of saving seeds from tomatoes requires the pulp to be put in a glass jar filled with water.
 You can shake it and let it soak for five days.
 Skim off the foamy fermented pulp and the seeds will be at the bottom of the jar.